CORRECTED-Messaging software firm Slack plans mass-media push to boost growth

 "Slack can afford to pay a pretty high price to acquire paid users.
 If we are able to grow this company through advertising, that is my preference," he said.

-The move comes even though Slack is already growing at more than 10 percent per month and has acquired 480,000 paid users since it was introduced 21 months ago, Butterfield said.
-Including free customers, it counts 1.7 million daily active users.
+The move comes even though Slack is already growing at more than 10 percent per month and has acquired 480,000 users since it was introduced 21 months ago, Butterfield said.

 Slack's team messaging software has gone viral over the past year among business users while often flying under the radar of information technology departments.